maizzle/maizzle.com/content/docs/configuration/tailwindcss.md

 - Some email clients don't support embedded CSS (i.e. in `<style>`)
 - Embedded styles are usually lost when an email is forwarded

-So because we need to write CSS inline, Tailwind's `important` option is set to `true` in Maizzle - this way responsive utilities can actually override the inlined CSS.
+So because we need to write inline CSS, Tailwind's `important` option is set to `true` in Maizzle - this way responsive utilities can actually override the inlined CSS.

 <alert>This applies only to `<head>` CSS, inlined CSS declarations will not contain `!important`</alert>